How to Get To Springer Mountain

 To reach Gainesville from the Atlanta airport, you will need to take the MARTA to the Greyhound stop, or airport shuttle to the AMTRAK station.
 If you have a bigger shuttle budget, many shuttle services will pick you up from the Atlanta Airport or the North Springs MARTA stop.

 - Airport → North Springs MARTA Stop: North Springs MARTA is a popular place to be picked up from shuttle services.
 (See below.)
-MARTA provides bus and train services to the Atlanta area, and can be found at Ground Transportation at the Atlanta airport.
+MARTA provides bus and train services to the Atlanta area and can be found at Ground Transportation at the Atlanta airport. $2.50 per ride, plus $2 for a Breeze Card or $1 for a single use ticket.
+Includes transfers.

-- Airport → Gainesville by AMTRAK: Take the Atlanta airport shuttle to the nearest AMTRAK station.
+- Airport → Gainesville by AMTRAK: Take the MARTA from the airport to Arts Center.
+From there take the #110 bus to the AMTRAK station.
 From there, take the train to the Gainesville station.
+Train leaves every day at 11:29 pm. $14.

-Survivor Dave will pick you up at transportation depots or MARTA stop.
+Survivor Dave will pick you up at transportation depots or North Spring MARTA stop.
+Will not pick up from Gainesville AMTRAK or bus terminal.

 Dahlonega to Amicalola State Park